LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 n.[VAR] An `orbit` is the curved path in space that is followed by an object oging round and round a planet, moon, or star. v.When you `assess` a person, thing, or situation, you consider them in order to make a judgment about them.
 v.
 To `mar` something means to spoil or damage it.

+## 2022/09/23

+adj. `Stark` choices or statements are harsh and unpleasant. n.[C] The `debut` of a performer or sports player is the first public performance, appearance, or recording. n.[C] A `documentary` is a television or radio programme, or a film, which shows real events or providers information about a particular subject.
+v.
+Something that `stretches` over an area or distance covers or exists in the whole of that area or distance.
+v.
+If a person or company `caters for` an occasion such as a wedding or a party, they provide food and drink for all the people there. n.[C] A `lens` is a thin curved piece of glass or plastic used in things such as cameras, telescopes, and pairs of glasses.
+You look throught a lens in order to make things look larger, smaller, or clearer. n.[VAR] Your `appetite` is your desire to eat. n.[C] A `crow` is a large black bird which makes a loud, harsh noise. n.[C] You can refer to an event or a short period of time as an `episode` if you want to suggest that it is important or unusual, or has some particular quality.
+v.
+When you `recall` something, you remember it and tell others about it. adj. `Ripe` fruit or grains is fully grown and ready to eat.